 That’s where the Affordable Care Act comes in.
 For the first time, there are new affordable options, protections against discrimination based on sexual orientation and gender identity, and coverage even if you have a preexisting medical condition.
 The law may not be perfect – but this is an unprecedented opportunity for our community – and we encourage you to consider your new coverage options, even if you only need health insurance for a few months.

 Yes, you may be eligible for financial help to make your coverage more affordable.
 The amount of financial help depends on your income.
-You may qualify for financial help if you and your spouse’s annual income is between approximately $16,000 and $63,000.
-In fact, over 8 out of 10 people who enroll through healthcare.gov qualify for financial help, find plans available for $75 or less per month.
+You may qualify for financial help if your annual income is between about $12,000 and $51,000 (or more based on the number of people in your family).
+In fact, nearly 9 out of 10 people who enroll through healthcare.gov qualify for financial help, and 4 of 5 people are able to find a plan with a monthly premium of $10 or less.
+Learn if your income level qualifies you for savings here.

 If you qualify, you will receive a tax credit that lowers the amount that you pay for insurance each month.
 Depending on your income, you may also qualify for cost-sharing reductions that lower the amount you pay in co-pays, deductibles, and other out-of-pocket costs.
 Learn whether you might qualify for financial help using this quick calculator.